 We have compiled some of the best influencer and brand collaboration examples below to show how people can use their personal brands to boost and promote the brands they work with.

 Subaru #MeetAnOwner Campaign

 The Subaru #MeetAnOwner Campaign is a great example to kick things off.

 The company involved influencers in order to showcase the Subaru Impreza in various locations in a variety of circumstances.

 For example, influencer, Zach King, created video content for social media involving him impressing a date with the new Impreza parked on his driveway.

-Another example, that’s for the adrenaline junkies among you, is influencer Devin Graham’s (known as @devinsupertramp) video content.
+Another example for the adrenaline junkies among you, is influencer Devin Graham’s (known as @devinsupertramp) video content.

 The focus of this campaign was to bring memories and experiences to life that can be created with the vehicle, rather than the specific details of the car.
 This drove the company more towards the idea of intimacy and getting to know their customers on a more personal level, encouraging trust and customer loyalty.

-This collaboration was to help attract millennial buyers by creating unique content focused on the car, and Subaru reported an increase in brand awareness after the videos were released.
+The goal here was to attract millennial buyers by creating unique content focused on the car, and Subaru reported an increase in brand awareness after the videos were released.

 Credit to Big Social Media Strategies Summit